Lord Frederick Windsor: Personal life

-On St Valentine's Day (14 February) 2009, Lord Frederick became engaged to the actress Sophie Winkleman.
-The Queen consented to the marriage, as required by the Royal Marriages Act 1772, and they were married at Hampton Court on 12 September 2009.
+On St Valentine's Day, 14 February 2009, Frederick became engaged to the actress Sophie Winkleman.
+The Queen consented to the marriage, as required by the Royal Marriages Act 1772, and the couple were married at Hampton Court on 12 September 2009.

-The couple's first child, Maud Elizabeth Daphne Marina, was born at Ronald Reagan UCLA Medical Center on 15 August 2013 in Los Angeles.
-She was baptised at St James's Palace in December 2013, and has Princess Eugenie among her godparents.
-Maud acted as a bridesmaid at the wedding of Princess Eugenie and Jack Brooksbank in 2018.
+Their first child, Maud Elizabeth Daphne Marina, was born on 15 August 2013 at Ronald Reagan UCLA Medical Center in Los Angeles.
+She was baptised at St James's Palace in December 2013 and has Princess Eugenie among her godparents.
+Maud served as a bridesmaid at the wedding of Princess Eugenie and Jack Brooksbank in 2018.

-On 20 January 2016, it was announced Lord and Lady Frederick Windsor had become parents to a second daughter, Isabella Alexandra May, born on 16 January 2016 at Chelsea and Westminster Hospital in London.
-She was baptised at Kensington Palace in June 2016 with Jamie Oliver, a close friend of her mother, serving as one of the godparents.
+Their second daughter, Isabella Alexandra May, was born on 16 January 2016 at Chelsea and Westminster Hospital in London.
+She was baptised at Kensington Palace in June 2016, with Jamie Oliver, a close friend of her mother, serving as one of the godparents.

-From September 2016 until its closure in 2023, Lord Frederick was president of the charity Soldier On!, which supported vulnerable, disadvantaged, or socially isolated people by participating in archaeology and heritage projects as well as personal development workshops.

-On 21 February 2017, Lord Frederick was inducted into the Grand Order of Water Rats charitable fraternity.
+On 21 February 2017, Frederick was inducted into the Grand Order of Water Rats charitable fraternity.

 Titles and styles

-Under letters patent issued in 1917 and still in force today, Lord Frederick's father is entitled to the dignity of prince and the style His Royal Highness as the son of a son of George V. Although these letters do not bestow these royal dignities beyond grandchildren of monarchs (except in the case of the children of the Prince of Wales, as modified by Elizabeth II), they allow the children of sons of sons of a British monarch to be styled as the children of a duke, with the honorific courtesy style of Lord or Lady before their given names.
-Since Lord Frederick is not a peer in his own right, his style is not hereditary and his children are not entitled to any distinctions, including the prefix The Honourable.
+Under letters patent issued in 1917 and still in force today, Frederick's father is entitled to the dignity of prince and the style His Royal Highness as the son of a son of George V. Although these letters do not bestow these royal dignities beyond grandchildren of monarchs (except in the case of the children of the Prince of Wales, as modified by Elizabeth II), they allow the children of sons of sons of a British monarch to be styled as the children of a duke, with the honorific courtesy style of Lord or Lady before their given names.
+Since neither Lord Frederick nor his father are peers in their own right, Lord Frederick's style is not hereditary and his children are not entitled to any distinctions, including the prefix The Honourable.
 They do, however, follow him in the line of succession to the British throne.